mandober/debrief.math/300-logic/lo.GLOSSARY.md

 Reasonable and convincing; based on evidence.
 Appealing to the intellect or powers of reasoning.

-## Collation
-Collation is a generalization of a word (string of symbols from an alphabet) as a means to present information in a structured manner.
-A collation is a structured alignment with certain placeholders that underpins the construction of a formal language.
-These placeholders may then be replaced by elements of an alphabet (symbols) of the language.
-A collation in the alphabet is one where all placeholders are replaced by symbols from that alphabet.

 ## Compactness theorem
 In mathematical logic, the compactness theorem states that a set of first-order sentences has a model if and only if every finite subset of it has a model.
 This theorem is an important tool in model theory, as it provides a useful (but generally not effective) method for constructing models of any set of sentences that is finitely consistent.